 - 2 parent Governors – elected by the parents

-- 5 Community Governors – appointed by the Trustees from the local community with the relevant skillset
+- 5 Trustee appointed governors – appointed by the Trustees from the local community with the relevant skillset

 When appointing governors, Lingfield Education Trust will seek to fill these posts with people who live in the local area where possible whilst having regard for the balance of skills and experience that the LGB needs to fulfil its functions.